Acceptable Spam Complaint Rates

 Each mailbox provider reacts differently when complaint rates increase beyond 0.03%.
 Yahoo and AOL are famous for delaying (deferring) messages by issuing temporary SMTP errors.
 Google and Microsoft react in a less noticeable manner and start filtering more messages to junk.

 For many senders a complaint rate of 3 per 10,000 or less should be easily obtained.
 Looking across aggregated customer data over the last two weeks most customers fall well under this number.
 Nearly 80% of customers who’ve sent more than 1,000 messages in the last 14 days have spam complaint rates under 0.03%.
-In fact, across the few hundred million messages processed on our platform over the last 14 days we have a complaint rate of 0.0306243%.
+In fact, across the hundreds of million of messages processed on our platform over the last 14 days we have a complaint rate of 0.0306%.

 There are a few things that are important to note that are different between the SocketLabs calculated complaint rates and those calculated by individual mailbox providers.
 Messages sent to mailbox providers that do not support feedback loops are counted in the SocketLabs complaint rate.
 For example, GMail does not return recipient specific feedback loops.
 This means that if half of your list is GMail and the other half is mixed between Yahoo and Hotmail, the SocketLabs calculated complaint rate will be skewed lower by about 50%.
 A total complaint rate of 0.05% as calculated by SocketLabs in this case would mean Yahoo and Hotmail likely saw about 0.1% of recipients complain.